The XPL0 Programming Language

 serial ports.
 It allows unlimited-dimensional arrays and complex data

 structures using pointers.
-It allows up to 8 levels of procedure and
+It allows up to eight levels of procedure and

-function nesting (compare this to C which only has 2).
+function nesting (compare this to C which only has two).
 It has

 conditional compile, include files, separately compiled modules, inline

 assembly code, built-in graphic and transcendental routines, peek, poke,

 and port I/O.

 The intent here is not to persuade you to use XPL0, but merely to make